 - We are collaborating with North Thames Genomic Medicine Service Alliance to implement a pilot programme with a few Primary Care Networks to identify patients with familial hypercholesterolaemia and provide them with appropriate care

 - Delivering the national AHSN Lipid Management and Familial Hypercholesterolaemia programme

 Making every contact count

 - Optimise detection and treatment of high blood pressure in NHS staff.
-Statistics show that one in six staff will have undiagnosed or poorly controlled hypertension and at scale, optimisation will help to prevent significant numbers of heart attacks and strokes.
+Statistics show that one in eight staff will have undiagnosed or poorly controlled hypertension and at scale, optimisation will help to prevent significant numbers of heart attacks and strokes.